Email Service

 PowerShell

-In order for Intrexx to be able to send emails correctly, a new service principal must be entered in Exchange Online.
-This step must be carried out via a PowerShell.
+To ensure that Intrexx can send emails correctly, a new service principal must be added in Exchange Online.
+This step must be performed using PowerShell.

 -